https://invisible-island.net/ncurses/man/

 Adding Characters

-advanced.
-They are analogous to the standard C library's putchar(3).
+advances the cursor position, analogously to the standard C library's

-is enabled, the scrolling region is scrolled up one line.
+is enabled for win, the scrolling region scrolls up one line.

-If ch is a tab, newline, carriage return or backspace, the cursor is
+If ch is a backspace, carriage return, line feed, or tab, the cursor

-o Backspace moves the cursor one character left; at the left edge of
+o Backspace moves the cursor one character left; at the left margin

-o Carriage return moves the cursor to the window left margin on the
+o Carriage return moves the cursor to the left margin on the current

-o Newline does a clrtoeol, then moves the cursor to the window left
+o Line feed does a clrtoeol(3x), then moves the cursor to the left

-margin on the next line, scrolling the window if on the last line.
+margin on the next line of the window, scrolling the window if the

 If ch is any other nonprintable character, it is drawn in printable

-o Control characters are displayed in the ^X notation.
+o waddch displays control characters in ^X notation.

-o Values above 128 are either meta characters (if the screen has not
+o Character codes above 127 are either meta characters (if the screen

-been initialized, or if meta(3x) has been called with a TRUE E
+has not been initialized, or if meta(3x) has been called with a

 themselves.
 In the latter case, the values may not be printable;